-The government has directed the Ministry of Land Management and the Home Ministry to investigate about the state of government land across the country following the report of commission led by former secretary Sharada Trital which pointed that ownership of land inside the prime minister’s official residence in Baluwatar has been transferred to individuals.
+The government has directed the Ministry of Land Management and the Home Ministry to investigate about the state of government land across the country following the report of probe committee led by former secretary Sharada Trital which pointed that ownership of land inside the prime minister’s official residence in Baluwatar has been transferred to individuals.

 The Cabinet a few days back decided to direct the two ministries to form a commission to investigate if government land has been misused, keep record of government land and suggest policies about government land.